yeatmanlab/roar-infosec/employee-lifecycle/onboarding-checklist.md

 - [ ] Google Cloud Platform (GCP) / Firebase
   - [ ] Invite employee to the development Firebase projects using their Stanford email.
   - [ ] After verifying that employee is listed on ROAR IRBs, invite them to the staging and production Firebase projects.

+- [ ] Namecheap
+  - [ ] If employee will manage ROAR domain names, invite them as a domain manager in Namecheap using their Stanford email.

+## Employees requiring access to ROAR security tools

+- [ ] Qualys
+  - [ ] Invite employee to ROAR project using their Stanford email.
+  - [ ] Share all relevant applications with employee

+- [ ] Beagle Security
+  - [ ] Invite employee to ROAR project using their Stanford email.
+  - [ ] Share all relevant applications with employee

 ## Employees requiring access to SSO or rostering integrations